apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Saturday Night Live alum Pete Davidson breaks character with pal John Mulaney in latest musical sketch**
+**Israeli authorities probe suspected Gaza intelligence leak by Netanyahu aide**

-You can read more about it [here](https://ew.com/pete-davidson-returns-to-snl-john-mulaney-musical-sketch-8738859).
+You can read more about it [here](https://www.reuters.com/world/middle-east/israeli-authorities-probe-suspected-gaza-intelligence-leak-by-netanyahu-aide-2024-11-03/).

 ## Requirements
 - Python 3.8